CharlieSEE/Driver-skill-farmer/README.md

 # Driver-skill-farmer

-This is simple programm to farm driver skill in Dying Light The Following
+This is a simple program to farm driver skill in Dying Light The Following

 ## Installation
 ### Prerequisites